National Scout jamboree (Scouting America): Patch trading

-Most troops that attend the jamboree have a special patch, or series of patches, made especially for the jamboree.
-Once at the jamboree, Scouts trade their council's patches for patches from across the US and even the world.
-At each jamboree there are always several hot patches, that everyone seems to want, usually a patch relating to something in pop culture.
+Most troops that attend a National Jamboree have a special patch, or series of patches, made especially for the National Jamboree.
+Once at the National Jamboree, Scouts trade their council's patches for patches from across the US and even the world.
+At each National Jamboree there are always several patches that are highly sought-after, usually ones relating to something in pop culture.
 At the 2001 National Scout Jamboree, one of the most sought after patches were the Marvel contingent patches from Theodore Roosevelt Council in Nassau County, Long Island, New York which would also see 2 more future sets in 2005 and 2010.
 At the 2005 National Scout Jamboree, popular patches displayed such things as Ron Jon Surf Shop, Master Chief from Halo, Star Wars characters, Super Mario, SoBe energy drink, and the unofficial, yet still sought after, Hooters patches.
 The 2005 Marvel set from Theodore Roosevelt Council included the first "talking" patch.
-Its OA Flap set had a chip inside that welcomed Scouts to the Jamboree and included Teddy Roosevelt's signature cheer, "BULLY!"
+Its Order of the Arrow flap set had a chip inside that welcomed Scouts to the National Jamboree and included Teddy Roosevelt's signature cheer, "BULLY!"
 The voice for this (and the 2010 set) were recorded using a pair of Nakamichi CM-700 vintage microphones by one of the 2 designers of the patches.
 At the 2010 Jamboree, sought-after patches included Marvel superheroes from both Theodore Roosevelt Council and Northern New Jersey Council, Halo, Blues Brothers, the Orange County set (filled with vibrant images of surfers), the Central Florida Guitars (which made music when squeezed), the Great Salt Lake racers, and all sorts of military helicopters and planes, as well as a reappearance of the Hooters patches.
 Other unofficial patches included a set of Order of the Arrow pocket flaps which included designs from popular internet games, such as Farmville.

 Gateways

-Each unit that attends the jamboree is assigned to a campsite.
+Each unit that attends the National Jamboree is assigned to a campsite.
 In front of the campsite, the troop constructed a gateway to display trademarks of their council or state.
 Gateways ranged from the very simple to the extremely elaborate.
 Complex gateways were eliminated beginning in 2013 to match World Jamboree standards of providing standard camping equipment upon arrival, thus allowing contingents to travel by air.